How I Found out I Had a Brain Tumour

 The scan had been in October, in Birmingham, but taking two days off work and travelling back from London for a 10-minute appointment on a Tuesday, just to be discharged, seemed like a faff.
 I kept putting it off for weeks until Friday 14th December when the secretary called me after our usual back and forth and told me that, despite my requests of emailing or putting the results in the post, there had been a change and the surgeon wanted to see me in person.

 That weekend was the longest of my life and I didn’t know how I would make it to Tuesday with the anticipation eating away at me.
 I knew it was bad news but I also couldn’t handle the worrying so I kept it quiet.
-After calling my mom to ask if she would drive me there on the Tuesday, I did the only thing I could in that moment which was to looked forward to a rare Monday night at home.
+After calling my mom to ask if she would drive me there on the Tuesday, I did the only thing I could at that moment, which was to look forward to a rare Monday night at home.
 On the Tuesday morning, whilst getting ready for the hospital, my mom gave me a sapphire diamond ring that she “wouldn’t wear anyway” and I remember thinking how much sentimental value that ring was about to have.
 The rest of that day was long, with lots of information and tears, promises to keep it quiet and a trip on the slow train back to London, crying every time I thought about it, which was every second.

 At the time it felt like everything stopped whilst I had the surgery to contend with.
 My previous worries completely faded and were no longer worries at all.
 I couldn’t see past it and had no idea of the journey I was about to embark on.
 And amazingly, it was almost a year since I found out.
-Although recovering is far harder that preparing for surgery, I’m almost four months in.
+Although recovering is far harder than preparing for surgery, I’m almost four months in.
 I couldn’t see as far as having the surgery, let alone the recovery phase.
 It seemed so far away and even weeks into the future seemed unimaginable.

 The doctors never diagnosed my dizziness; I was told it was vertigo and leading up to my surgery had various assessments and manoeuvres, but none of them worked.
 On the Monday before my surgery I had my usual attack in the night and I believe that’s the reason I constantly experience motion sickness, moving walls and flickering eyes now.
 Although the doctors said my tumour probably wasn’t related to the dizziness, I do genuinely think it was the result of those attacks and although it won’t be until I’m fully recovered that I’ll be able to distinguish the difference, I – touchwood – haven’t had one since.